findlayvaux/geck0x-blog/site/content/posts/DeFi on Base: The No-BS-Guide to Decentralized Finance Without Getting Rekt.md

 ### Type 2: Liquidity Providing (LPing)

 This is the big one.
 You're not just locking one token; you're providing liquidity to a trading pair on a DEX.
+In most cases, providing liquidity doesn't really fall under the staking umbrella, but it's worth mention here.
+You're locking tokens in a contract to earn a yield.

 ![Base liquidity pool](/img/base-liquidity-pool.webp "Base liquidity pool")